 The Teeling family understands a thing or two about Irish whiskey.
-Mention the name John Teeling to any whiskey lover in Ireland and the response will be instantaneous: “Oh yes, the dynamic entrepreneur who brought Cooley Distillery back from the dead.”
+Mention the name John Teeling to any whiskey lover in Ireland, and the response will be instantaneous: “Oh yes, the dynamic entrepreneur who brought Cooley Distillery back from the dead.”
 A spellbinding figure, Teeling made his fortune in mining before turning back his attention to his families’ legacy of producing high-quality spirits.
-Thanks to a massive investment, Cooley bottled its first whiskey in 2010.
-Armed with a clutch of awards, the distillery was on a high – far cry from the picture in 1987, when Teeling purchased the site.
+Then, thanks to a massive investment, Cooley bottled its first whiskey in 2010.
+Armed with a clutch of awards, the distillery was on a high – a far cry from the picture in 1987, when Teeling purchased the site.

 Of course, the Teeling portfolio has expanded a bit since then.
 Their entire range of whiskeys is excellent, although the Teeling Single Pot Still remains our favorite expression.
 Pot still whiskey is a style unique to Ireland, containing a mix of malted barley and another grain, often unmalted barley, in the initial grist.
-This is then mashed, fermented and distilled in a pot still, resulting in a rich, oily whiskey.
+This is then mashed, fermented, and distilled in a pot still, resulting in a rich, oily whiskey.
 Teeling’s version is a standout example of this style, but their single malt is equally as spellbinding.
-It is soft, rounded and gently smoked, but with gooseberries, oak, caramel and ripe fruits dominating the palate.
+It is soft, rounded, and gently smoked, but with gooseberries, oak, caramel, and ripe fruits dominating the palate.
 The Revival Series has also elicited strong excitement from whiskey lovers.
-The Revival Volume V is a 12-year-old single malt that was first aged in ex-Bourbon casks before being finished in a combination of Cognac and brandy barrels.
+The Revival Volume V is a 12-year-old single malt first aged in ex-Bourbon casks before being finished in a combination of Cognac and brandy barrels.
 The nose is exquisite: toasted almond, freshly pressed grape, cinnamon, and citrus all vie for attention.
 It provides definitive proof of the revolution sweeping through Irish spirits.
-15 years ago, Ireland’s whiskey industry found itself floundering on the margins, increasingly becoming a bit player with a couple of solid brands.
+Fifteen years ago, Ireland’s whiskey industry found itself floundering on the margins, increasingly becoming a bit player with a couple of solid brands.
 But no longer.
 Farsighted investors like the Teeling brothers have revolutionized the sector.
 Today, Irish distillers hold their heads high.

 Teeling Small Batch